samsquire/ideas4/README.md

 What I really want is a tree that gives a list of areas of the software and allows their behaviour to be changed, a bit like an elegant GUI that was designed to edit the software.

+# 164. Working with, not against the properties of the creation

+I've done some reading of [Joe Duffy's retrospective of Software Transactional Memory](http://joeduffyblog.com/2010/01/03/a-brief-retrospective-on-transactional-memory/).

+The reason concurrency and parallelism is hard for people to understand is due to a property of the creation that is against the intuition of how our minds rationally operate but our minds depend on its properties to operate.
+Physics tries to uncover these properties.
+Causality is interesting in itself.
+Communication, entanglement, observation, synchronization and causality are all linked together.
+We exist in a cause and effect creation.

+Sorting or orderings are really useful from the perspective of something inside the creation.
+Lexicographic sorting is really useful.
+Time is also sorted, there's an arrow of time and it moves forward.

+What's so simple that nobody explains?

 # incomplete ideas